After Divorce in Oregon

 Titles may need to be transferred.
 Accounts may need to be divided or closed.
 Beneficiary designations may need to be changed.
 Support may need to be set up for actual payment.
 Other parts of the agreement may depend on paperwork that is easy to delay, overlook, or misunderstand.

-This is one of the places where I help most directly.
 I help clients keep sight of what still has to be carried out, where the agreement needs to be specific enough to support follow-through, and whether the practical steps are realistic enough to be completed without unnecessary confusion or conflict.

 Insurance Changes

+Health insurance, life insurance, disability insurance, homeowners or renters coverage, and auto coverage may all need review once households separate.
 Coverage may need to change, responsibility for premiums may need to be clarified, and policies that once made sense for one household may no longer match the family’s actual structure or needs.

 In some situations, Oregon law also specifically addresses insurance in the support context.
 For example, ORS 107.820 addresses certain insurance-related orders and beneficiary protections tied to support obligations.